skywind3000/z.lua/README.md

       eval "$(lua /path/to/z.lua --init zsh)"

   Options like "enhanced", "once" and "fzf" can be used after `--init` too.
 It can also be initialized from "skywind3000/z.lua" with your zsh plugin managers (antigen / oh-my-zsh).

+  NixOS users using home-manager can add this to their user profile:

+      programs.z-lua.enable = true;
+      programs.z-lua.enableZshIntegration = true;
+      programs.z-lua.options = [ "enhanced" "once" "fzf" ];  # modify as needed

   **NOTE**: for wsl-1 users, `lua-filesystem` must be installed.